jbirch8865/jbirch8865/resources/docs/source/.compare.md

                     }
                 },
                 {
-                    "name": "See all the endpoints and if their explicit rights", "request": {
+                    "name": "{GET} api\/v1\/routes\nSee all the endpoints and if their explicit rights", "request": {
                         "url": {
                             "protocol": "https",